 It is the sweet, sweet adrenaline rush and the incredible elation of endorphins.
-It is experiencing the incredible elation of defying the danger and mastering it, feeling the extreme fear and overcoming it, expanding your comfort zone.
+Experiencing the incredible elation of defying the danger and mastering it, feeling the extreme fear and overcoming it, expanding your comfort zone.

 Skydiving is more fun than sex while sober.
-Do it, you won’t regret.
+Do it, you won’t regret it.

 There’s a longstanding assumption behind most of the research on extreme athletes: “Clearly, something’s wrong with them.”